 Guests are brought to the NAY PALAD Bird Nest just before sunset where they’re greeted by illuminated lanterns, champagne and “culinary delights laid out on the open-air nest.”
 Beds can be prepared with luxury linens either open-air or within the shelter of the first floor.
 Built alongside a river, your retreat features 360 degree birds-eye-view of Africa’s wilderness.

-“From the cozy comfort of the NAY PALAD Bird Nest, guests will enjoy a magical African sunset, feast on a picnic-style dinner and can fall asleep under the sparkling African sky… The following morning, a picnic breakfast delivery is enjoyed while watching elephants, giraffe and other wildlife gather at the river.”
-With a $1950 a night price tag, this is likely the most expensive stay on our list, but “waking up to the magical sounds of wild animals at play, surrounded by pristine nature as far as the eye can see” might make this once in a lifetime experience worth the money.
+“From the cozy comfort of the NAY PALAD Bird Nest, guests will enjoy a magical African sunset, feast on a picnic-style dinner and can fall asleep under the sparkling African sky.
+The following morning, a picnic breakfast delivery is enjoyed while watching elephants, giraffe and other wildlife gather at the river.”
+With a $1950 a night price tag, this is likely the most expensive stay on our list.
+Still, “waking up to the magical sounds of wild animals at play, surrounded by pristine nature as far as the eye can see” might make this once in a lifetime experience worth the money.

 Eric has revolved in and out of passport controls for over 20 years.
 From his first archaeological field school in Belize to rural villages in Ethiopia and Buddhist temples in Laos, Eric has come smile to smile with all walks of life.
 A writer, photographer and entrepreneur, the LA native believes the power of connectivity and community is enriched through travel.